dustinpfister/blog_posts/_posts/nodejs-glob.md

 ## 1 - What to know

 This is a post on the npm package known as glob that allows for matching files that fit a given glob pattern.
 Out of the box it might not be a complete file system walker depending on how you would go about defining such a thing.
 However for more information on file system walkers you might want to check out my [post on ways to walk a file system in nodejs](/2018/07/20/nodejs-ways-to-walk-a-file-system/) to know about some options that are all ready out there before taking the time to make a file system walker.

+I will be keeping the examples in this section farily simple, however this is still not a [getting started type post on nodejs](/2017/04/05/nodejs-helloworld/), or javaScript in general.

 ### 1.1 - Version numbers matter